iclr-blogposts/2025/_posts/2025-04-28-scalable-mcts.md

 ### The Four Phases of MCTS

 MCTS operates in an environment that defines states, actions, a transition function, and a reward function.
 In the diagrams below, we assume a simplified environment where both states and actions are represented as single nodes due to the environment's deterministic transition function, and only terminal nodes yield rewards (either 0 or 1).
 While the diagrams represent both states and actions as single nodes for visual clarity, in MCTS it is generally the state-action pairs that collect key decision-making statistics such as average reward $Q(s, a)$ and visit counts $N(s, a)$, which are crucial inputs to the UCT formula that guides the selection process.
 States themselves also track visit counts $N(s)$, which influence exploration decisions.

 The core of MCTS lies in its iterative tree-building process, which unfolds through a repeated cycle of four distinct phases.
 In the diagrams that follow, note that the values shown in the nodes represent the average rewards $Q(s, a)$ accumulated through multiple iterations.
-Let’s now take a closer look at how these four phases work together to guide the search process:
+Let’s now take a closer look at how these four phases work together to guide the overall search process:

 <div class="row mt-4">
   <div class="col-md-6">